ThorD125/chrome-extension-for-a-thesis/README.md

 ### - adding more explanations of the other exploits and show pocs

+## Setup

+1. Clone this repository to a known location on your system, for example, `~/chrome-extension`.

+2. Open Google Chrome.

+3. Navigate to `chrome://extensions/` in the address bar.

+4. Enable developer mode by toggling the switch located at the top right corner.

+5. Click on the "Load unpacked" button and select the folder where you cloned this repository (`~/chrome-extension`).

+6. The extension should now be loaded into Chrome.

+7. Navigate to a webpage that you wish to test for vulnerabilities.

 ## How to use

 For now, you can visit websites and freely explore their features.
 If the extension detects a request that might be exploitable, it will automatically attempt certain actions.
 You can view the results in the extension's service.
 To access the service: